How to get your kid to wear a mask

 Talk to your child about what kind of pattern or colors she might want on her mask.

-If you’re planning to make a mask yourself, you can either buy fabric from online craft stores in fun colors and patterns.
-Or you can do what we did, and cut up clothes that your child has grown out of.
-It might be a nice way to repurpose a favorite outfit your child cannot wear any more.
+If you’re planning to make a mask yourself, you can either buy fabric from online craft stores in fun colors and patterns, or you can do what we did and cut up clothes that your child has grown out of.
+It might be a nice way to repurpose a favorite outfit your child cannot wear anymore.
 In terms of patterns, there are several floating around online.
 This simple one takes about 10 minutes to make with a sewing machine.

-If you’re more interested in buying a mask, you could try Etsy, which has a wide range of designs for kids that are available now, including some that are covered with cute patterns and characters, like Marvel superheroes and Winnie The Pooh.
+If you’re more interested in buying a mask, you could try Etsy, which has a wide range of designs for kids available now, including some that are covered with cute patterns and characters, such as Marvel superheroes and Winnie the Pooh.

-In preparation for the re-openings of schools, several larger companies have begun offering masks for pre-order.
+In preparation for the reopening of schools, several larger companies have begun offering masks for preorder.
 Vistaprint has $13 kids’ masks with an adjustable strap that will ship out at the end of May.
-You can get a “surprise variety pack” of five kids’ masks from Old Navy for $12.50, which will be shipped out in mid June.
-Disney is also selling sets of four for $19.99 in three different sizes, with characters from films like Frozen and Star Wars, though it has not yet announced when they will ship out.
+You can get a “surprise variety pack” of five kids’ masks from Old Navy for $12.50, which will be shipped out in mid-June.
+Disney is selling sets of four for $19.99 in three different sizes, with characters from films such as Frozen and Star Wars, though it has not yet announced when they will ship out.

 Keep trying and trying